Crossword: Grid design, clues, and conventions

 In the Japanese language crossword; because of the writing system, one syllable (typically katakana) is entered into each white cell of the grid rather than one letter, resulting in the typical solving grid seeming small in comparison to those of other languages.
 Any second Yōon character is treated as a full syllable and is rarely written with a smaller character.
 Even cipher crosswords have a Japanese equivalent, although pangrammaticity does not apply.
 Crosswords with kanji to fill in are also produced, but in far smaller number as it takes far more effort to construct one.
-Despite Japanese having three writing forms - hiragana, katakana, and kanji - they are rarely mixed in a single crossword puzzle.
+Despite Japanese having three writing forms – hiragana, katakana, and kanji – they are rarely mixed in a single crossword puzzle.
 The design of Japanese crossword grids often follows two additional rules: that shaded cells may not share a side (i.e. they may not be orthogonally contiguous) and that the corner squares must be white.

-A. N. Prahlada Rao, based in Bangalore, has composed/ constructed some 35,000 crossword puzzles in the language Kannada, including 7,500 crosswords based on films made in Kannada, with a total of 10,00,000 (ten lakhs, or one million) clues.
+A. N. Prahlada Rao, based in Bangalore, has composed/ constructed some 50,000 crossword puzzles in the language Kannada, including 7,500 crosswords based on films made in Kannada, with a total of 13,00,000 (thirteen lakhs, or 1.3 million) clues.
 His name was recorded in the Limca Book Of Records in 2015 for creating the highest number of crosswords in any Indian Regional Language.
 He continued to hold this title through 2016 and 2017.
 In 2008, a five volume set of his puzzles was released, followed by 7 more volumes in 2017.
 Bengali is also well known for its crossword puzzles.
 Crosswords are published regularly in most Bengali dailies and periodicals.
 The grid system is similar to the British style and two-letter words are usually not allowed.

+In Turkey, crosswords (kare bulmaca for standard grids, çengel bulmaca for arrow-style grids) are widely published in daily newspapers such as Cumhuriyet, Hürriyet, Milliyet, and Sözcü.
+Turkish crosswords commonly allow two-letter answers (e.g., chemical symbols or musical notes), and clues sometimes contain the answer's root (e.g., cluing kanalet "small canal" with a clue containing kanal).
+Grids are typically not required to be symmetrical, and formulaic clues such as "Bir ilimiz" ("One of our provinces") are common.
+These conventions contrast with New York Times-style rules, which prohibit two-letter entries, require diagonal symmetry, and emphasize creative clueing.